 Every country has its own Christmas traditions.
 Have you ever seen a Christmas card featuring a young girl wearing a wreath with candles on it around her head?
 That’s a Swedish Christmas tradition based on the story of St. Lucia, a young girl who would bring food to the persecuted Roman Christians who hid in the catacombs.
 She would wear candles on her head so that her arms were free to carry necessities.
 That’s just one example.
 At One Green Planet, the tradition we’re most excited for is (you guessed it) the food — particularly dessert.
 There are so many different kinds of Christmas desserts across the world, and we kind of want to try them all.
 The traditional recipes may contain products like eggs and dairy, but that’s never a problem because we can easily make them vegan!

 Are you ready?
-We are.
+We are!
 Here are 15 Christmas desserts from around the world on our Food Monster App that’ll sweeten your holiday dessert spread.

 1. Tropical Christmas Fruit Cake

-Somehow, fruit cake has become a dreaded Christmas dessert of sorts — but nobody will shy away from grabbing a slice of this fabulous Tropical Christmas Fruit Cake.
+Somehow, fruit cake has become a dreaded Christmas dessert of sorts — but nobody will shy away from grabbing a slice of Karen Kitto‘s fabulous Tropical Christmas Fruit Cake.
 Packed with mangos, coconut, pineapple, and other dried fruit, this cake is made from almond meal, so it’s flourless.
 The gorgeous cashew frosting on top makes it picture-perfect, but you might have trouble snapping photos before your guests try to grab a slice.

 2. Dark Chocolate Marzipan Nougat

-Inspired by Spanish Christmas sweets, this delicious Dark Chocolate Marzipan Nougat will get everyone talking.
+Inspired by Spanish Christmas sweets, this delicious Dark Chocolate Marzipan Nougat by Gemma Gonzalez will get everyone talking.
 This amazing candy will melt in your mouth with rich, sweet nutty flavor.
 Customize it with whatever toppings you prefer to make your own version!
 Surprisingly simple to make, this dessert is sure to be a hit at your holiday dinner.

 3. Raw Three Kings Cake